Furniture makeovers are one of the easiest ways to update your home on a budget. Learn how to paint furniture for beginners.

-Mineral paints are a newer furniture paint.
+Mineral paints are a newer type of furniture paint.
 They go on smoothly and dry to a very durable finish.

-These paints do not need a top coat.
-Here’s a credenza cabinet that I painted with a mineral paint.
+Here’s a credenza cabinet that I painted with mineral paint.

 Latex paint comes in any color you could imagine.
 Plus, it’s much cheaper and perfect for larger pieces like china cabinets.